upadhye/galaxy_clustering_emu/README.md

 Thank you for using our HOD P(k) emulator.
-Please see our paper on the arxiv for further details.
+Please see our paper on arXiv.org/abs/1311.6444 for further details.
 If you do use our emulator, please cite our paper.
-Please send questions to jkwan@anl.gov.
+Please send questions to julianakwan123@gmail.com

 To begin, you will need a version of GSL installed, which you can download from here: http://www.gnu.org/software/gsl/.
 I have version